i5hi/julie/README.md

 3. database-interface: finally, it would be nice to decouple `sled` from the storage model and allow using either `SQL` or external storage like `Hasicorp Vault`.

+### known bugs

+- Rejections:
+Correctly handled errors currently get logged as ERROR in tracing becuase of how we handle warp::Reply and warp::Response in the dto.

+Also, handle_rejection() is now chained to the end of all the routes.
+This error is suppressed if it is chained to each route individually but this brings up another error where if a request for route #3 is made, route#1's handle_rejection completes that request with NotFound.

+For now, this is okay, its just that it confuses, tracing, the actual request gets handled correctly.

+This is warp's main drawback.
+The filter chain means that requests pass through each route by order so request to route #5 always goes through the first 4 routes.
+This doesnt scale well.

+This makes me consider tower.